BexonSR/Magickscale/README.md

 MagickScale is an offline desktop image processing toolkit built for creators, designers, and everyday users.
 It combines AI-powered enhancement tools with practical image utilities such as slicing, merging, conversion, overlays, and experimental watermark removal, all accessible through a modern and easy-to-use interface.

 **Works entirely offline.
-No cloud uploads, accounts, or subscriptions required.**
+No cloud uploads, accounts, or subscriptions required.** however for fresh install you will ask for to allow download imagemagick,engine and coustom models.

 ## Features